-Mineral proven reserves Mineral proven reserves are estimated quantities that analyses of geological and engineering data have demonstrated to be economically recoverable in future years from known reservoirs and under current economic conditions, operating methods, and government regulations.
+Minaral prover recommen Minoral proven recoming are estimated sweetiling that evolution of Mineral proven reserves Mineral proven reserves are estimated quantities that analyses of geological and engineering data have demonstrated to be economically recoverable in future years from known reservoirs and under current economic conditions, operating methods, and government regulations.
 Normal operation (or Regularly oscillating activity phases that support continued normal operating operation within safe upper and lower operating limits.
 It is also the conditions) condition or phase of process operation between the startup phase and shutdown phase, other than start-up (e.g., bringing an activity, an equipment item or a tank into or out of service), shutdown (i.e., definitive cessation of operations), or emergency operations (e.g., leaks, malfunctions, momentary stoppages).
 Occupational health Services entrusted with essentially preventive functions, and services responsible for advising the employer, the workers, and their representatives in the undertaking, on the requirements for establishing and maintaining a safe and healthy work environment, which will facilitate optimal physical and mental health in relation to work and the adaptation of work to the capabilities of workers in the light of their state of physical and mental health Other water Surface water that is not fresh water, and water from other sources.
+Significant spills Spill that is included in the organization's financial statements, for example due to resulting liabilities, or is recorded as a spill by the organization.
 Surface water Surface water, including rainwater, water from wetlands, rivers and lakes.
 Water that is naturally occurring water on the Earth's surface in ice sheets, ice caps, glaciers, icebergs, bogs, ponds, lakes, rivers and streams, and has a low concentration of dissolved solids.
 Spills Spills are accidental release of hazardous substances such as chemicals, oils, fuels and other substances.
 They can affect water, soil and air quality as well as biodiversity and human health.
-Tailings and tailings Tailings are a by-product of mining, consisting of fine-grained waste facilities solids or slurries that remain after the treatment of metals and minerals recoverable (left over rock or soil) have been extracted by separation processes (e.g. crushing, grinding, size-sorting, flotation and other physico-chemical techniques) to remove the valuable minerals from the less valuable rock.
+Tailings and tailings facilities Tailings are a by-product of mining, consisting of fine-grained waste solids or slurries that remain after the treatment of metals and minerals recoverable (left over rock or soil) have been extracted by separation processes (e.g. crushing, grinding, size-sorting, flotation and other physico-chemical techniques) to remove the valuable minerals from the less valuable rock.
 Tailings facilities are part of a business site and encompass the whole set of structures required for the handling of tailings including the tailings storage facility (used to contain tailings produced by mines, such as decant structures and spillways, open pits, dry stacking, lakes or underground storages), tailings dams (embankments and impoundment structures, ponds designed to enable the tailings to settle and to retain tailings and process water), delivery pipelines, etc. Tailings facilities store large amounts of mining waste.